Go back to CATHOLICSERIES.COM http://CatholicSeries.com

 "The Synod teaches moreover, that, although it sometimes happen that this contrition is perfect through charity, and reconciles man with God before this Sacrament be actually received, the said reconciliation, nevertheless, is not to be ascribed to that contrition, independently of the desire of the Sacrament which is included therein."
 (Denz.
 898)

 So then, in the desire to receive the Sacraments a person receives the "effects of grace" rather than grace itself, and this desire produces the same results as we have seen from the Council of Trent.
-But the Sacraments themselves are foundational for the "effects of grace"
+But the Sacraments themselves are foundational for the "effects of grace" which flow from the Sacraments for those who have not yet received them.

 From St. Thomas Aquinas we read: